gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 1. Create a new target cluster using the HP Vertica AWS Auto Scaling open source package installed on one of the nodes of your existing cluster.

-2. Clone the database to the new target cluster.
+2. Clone your database to the new target cluster.
 You can repeat this step periodically to incrementally resynchronize the clusters.

 <img style="margin-left: 100px;" src="images/CopyCluster.png" alt="Architecture" height="300" width="480">